Geo. F. Trumper: In popular culture

-The items sold by Geo.
-F. Trumper include shaving equipment and shaving creams, hair care products, aftershaves and colognes, as well as men's accessories like cufflinks, hair brushes and leather goods.

-In popular culture

 Evelyn Waugh refers to Geo.
 F. Trumper in his novel Brideshead Revisited, when he writes that Rex Mottram sends for a man from the establishment to shave Charles Ryder, Sebastian Flyte and Boy Mulcaster after they were held in jail on charges of driving while intoxicated.

 In the James Bond novel On Her Majesty's Secret Service, Ian Fleming mentions a fragrance by Geo.
 F. Trumper, when Bond visits Marc-Ange Draco in Marseille and finds a bottle of Eucris in his bathroom.

 In John le Carré's novel Tinker Tailor Soldier Spy, George Smiley is intercepted by a disagreeable minor character who had just had his hair cut at Trumper's establishment in Curzon Street.

 In the "How Does Your Garden Grow?" episode of Agatha Christie's Poirot (season 3, episode 1), Hercule Poirot is seen leaving Trumper's Curzon Street shop after buying a fragrance there.